VictoryAlexander/pf2e-encounter-builder/README.md

 ## Technologies
 This project will be bootstrapped with Vite.js using React as framework, as well as have tailwind.css for styling components.
 Mongodb and and Node will be used for backend processes.

+## Deployment
+Initial deployment will utilize github pages before using node.